dbyrne87/physio/README.md

 (https://stackoverflow.com/questions/19522990/python-catch-exception-and-continue-try-block)
 as well as some smaller issues I had

-Crony for their Google Calendar Integration Api and easy to follow documentation (https://www.cronofy.com/)
+Cronofy for their Google Calendar Integration Api and easy to follow documentation (https://www.cronofy.com/)
+***
 ### Acknowledgments

 Used W3C to check my HTML and CSS is correct and up to standard.